Task#

 MT safe.

-- join() bool #
+- join() bool#

 Joins

-.
-After this call, it is safe to unref the task and clean up the lock set withset_lock()
+task.
+After this call, it is safe to unref the task and clean up the lock set withset_lock().The task will automatically be stopped with this call.

 This function cannot be called from within a task function as this would cause a deadlock.
 The function will detect this and print a g_warning.

-- pause() bool #
+- pause() bool#

 Pauses

-.
+task.
 This method can also be called on a task in the stopped state, in which case a thread will be started and will remain in the paused state.
 This function does not wait for the task to complete the paused state.

-- resume() bool #
+- resume() bool#

 Resume

-- set_enter_callback(enter_func: Callable[[Task, Thread, Any], None], user_data: Any = None) None #
+- set_enter_callback(enter_func: Callable[[Task, Thread, Any], None], user_data: Any = None) None#

 Call